A1Liu/ted/README.md

 - [ ] https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_best_practices

 ## Next Up
+- Mouse support
 - Test the command system
-- Text spans
-- Mouse support
 - Select text
 - Serialization using less binary bloat?
 Maybe just DIY it.
 There is no need to use the visitor pattern or support serializing to any arbitrary thing.